top of page

 There will be space for those who have a camper and wish for a powered site but this will be further away from the start/finish area so it is advisable to have an area closer to the action for your food and fluid requirements.
 You may be able to share a gazebo site with someone else.

-We will have a marquee with heating and power for supporters to hang out in between laps.
-There will be hot water and tea and coffee available here.
+We have the lodge with heating and power for supporters to hang out in between laps.
+There will be hot water available.
 There will be a place for gadgets to be charged.

 The Big Question is